 - Meetings: You might have expected to see “follow up” on the list, but it doesn’t appear here for a fundamental reason: the idea that you have to follow up means you left a meeting without already scheduling another meeting.
 If you are in B2B sales and had five meetings this week, you should have another five booked with those same prospects over the next couple of weeks.
 There is never a reason not to start your week with a relatively full calendar.
 No doubt you have internal meetings with people who help you develop solutions that are part of the capture.

 - Follow Through: Follow-through is not follow up.
 Follow-through means you made some commitment you need to keep.
 You promised to make a call, send an email, provide more information, schedule a meeting for your team to meet with your client’s organization or anything else you said you would do.
+No more pushy sales tactics.
+The Lost Art of Closing shows you how to proactively lead your customer and close your sales.

 All the other things you still need to do but don’t find on this list are of lesser import than what appears here.
 However, making good decisions here comes down to your discipline.